areseny/testproject/README.md

 Copy the `config/database.yml.sample` file into `config/database.yml` and change the credentials to match whatever postgres setup you have.

+Copy the `config/ink_api.yml.sample` file into `config/ink_api.yml` and put in the storage directory you'd like to use for files.

 `bundle` and usual rake db restoration procedure.
 Use `db:schema:load`.

+## Setup (for production)

+In addition to the above, on the server (I suggest rbenv):

+- Set up an environment variable as per `secrets.yml` for Devise token auth.
+- Set up nginx and passenger to act as web server.

 ### Step Third-party Binary Dependencies